Reprise: Why September is American Boomer Wheels Month

 By the time the new century arrived, Boomers and Gen Xers had adopted a whole new set of attitudes about engines and fuel types.

-From in-depth motivational research conducted by sister company American Consumer Voices in 2006, here’s the Boomer/Gen X baseline:
+From our proprietary in-depth motivational research files (2006), here’s the Boomer/Gen X baseline:

 Gasoline engines are from Mars

-For Boomers and Gen Xers this harks back to big ‘ol Detroit V8 mills laying down rubber for half a block or hauling man-sized loads to the job-site or campsite.
+For Boomers and Gen Xers this harks back to big ‘ol Detroit V8 mills laying down rubber for half a block or hauling man-sized loads.
 Gasoline engines offer performance and fun but rank low for nurturing traits like femininity or social responsibility.

 Diesels are from the Klingon home-world